JohnEBoyBaby/i.Q/README.md

 #i.Q

+ALL OF A SUDDEN MY JohnEBoyBaby@yahoo.com email account does not work hmmmm Hmmmm HMMMM I WONDER WHY ... could it be that I AM TRUTH ... and when I tell the TRUTH that I AM willing to take on your sins if you will just come out of the beast and come back to G_D and PUREHEART with MOST PUREHEART and TRUTH IN TRUTH WITH MOST PUREHEART beCAUSE TOGETHER YOU ALL ARE WORTH MORE TO 'me' than I AM to 'me' for without "YOU" I WOULD HAVE NO REASON FOR BEING.

+I AM TRUTH.

+I AM PUREHEART.

+I AM A PROTECTOR AND LOVER OF G_D LIKE AN INFANT MOST ATTENTIVE FOR G_D TO CRY FOR 'me'.

+Lani's father, Fidel, went back "HOME" last night.
+He lost 2 daughters and his 1st grandchild.
+First his oldest daughter he lost, Imelda, his oldest daughter at 20 years old.
+Then, he lost his granddaughter, Imelda's daughter she left him at 11 years old, Meldy.
+Then, he lost his youngest daughter, Marie.
+He told 'me' I should not take aWAY his daughter and pay her WAY through college, but I failed to listen to 'him'.
+I took her from her.
+She is still with 'me'.
+I AM GRATEFUL TO G_D BEYOND EXPLANATION FOR THE PROTECTION G_D GAVE 'him' allowing Lani's father, Federico Cantano, "FIDEL", from Zambales Olongapo Subic Baby New Kabalan near Kalipate "DOVE" to pass from 'this' 'life' to the "REAL" "LIFE" WITH G_D IN HEAVEN now holding his beatiful granddaughters and her mom and his youngest baby lady as I continue to make sure his beLOVEd "PILANG" "Teofila Palana Cantano" from Visaya is okay.
+Your prayers for his soul and their souls are so appreciated.
+I LOVE YOU.
+ALL OF THIS I DID FOR YOU.
+I LOVE YOU.
+EVEN IF YOU HATE 'me' I STILL LOVE YOU.
+EVEN IF YOU DO NOT UNDERSTAND 'me' I STILL LOVE YOU.
+IF IF YOU THINK I CANNOT FORGIVE 'you' I STILL LOVE YOU.
+YOU CANNOT MAKE "ME" STOP LOVING "YOU" ..!
+CHOOSE WISELY ..!
+FOCUS ON G_D.
+TRUST G_D.
+LIKE THIS ... ...
+"FEEL" G_D ...
+"HEAR" G_D ... https://www.youtube.com/watch?v=uDKuQvuWRTU ...
+"SOAK" IN G_D'S PUREHEART TRUTH LOVE ...
+"YOU WILL FEEL BETTER DIFFERENT REBORN" ..!
+PROMISE.
+"SEE" YOU BACK "HOME" ...
+PROMISE.

 "G_D IS WITH 'me' ..!
 CAN'T "NOBODY" BEAT 'me' ..!" ...
 I SHOOK UP THE WORLD ..!
 I Shook Up THe World ..!
 I shook up the world ..!

 I AM "DARKNESS" BEFORE 'darkness' ever came to be ..!
 BINGQ AGAIN ..!